frederickaplan/fdh/files/PART2/fdh-2-5.md

 Vector Space Models have gathered a lot of attention recently.
 In this representation model:
 - Words are regarded as **atomic symbols**;

-- They are coded using vectors with one 1 and many zeros, e.g. (0 0 0 0 0 1 0 0 0 0 0)
+- They are coded using vectors with one 1 and many zeros, e.g. (0 0 0 0 0 1 0 0 0 0 0);

+- Just like in word matrices, **similar vectors describe similar words**.
+The distance between two words can be computed using the so-called **cosine similarity**.

-- in a very **large vector space**, the dimension of which being the number of available words, which is something that changes with the size of the chosen corpus (eg. all the novel of the 20th century, all the novels and non-fiction works for the 17 to 20th century, etc).
+- These word vectors belong to a very **large vector space**, the dimension of which being the number of available words, which is something that changes with the size of the chosen corpus (eg. all the novel of the 20th century, all the novels and non-fiction works for the 17 to 20th century, etc).
 Word space sizes go from 20K (speech), to 500K (large vocabulary), and even 3M (Google model).

-#### Word embeddings (1h05)
+#### 3.4.1.
+Word embeddings

-Continuous, numeric, dense word representations learned from raw text.

-Similar vectors mean similar words (cosine vector distance)

-Embeddings are a perfect input for numeric ML methods.

-Embeddings can be obtained with Word Prediction Tasks (Word2Vec)

-\- Hidden layer has dimensionality of embeddings

-\- Input and output layer have dimensionality of one-hot-encoded
+To be able to harvest meaning out of these vector spaces, denser word models are needed.
+These continuous, numeric, substantial representations are learned from raw text.
+They are today commonly obtained using **hidden layers** within Deep Neural Networks, like in the case of Word Predition Tasks (eg. Word2Vec).

+In order to predict which word will follow an input word, one needs to compress a ~20k word space into a new space where core characteristics of similar vectors are grouped together, independently on the words themselves.
+This **compressing into a much denser representation** is precisely a suitable task for hidden layers.

-The model to automatically organize concepts and learn implicitly the relationships between them
+Interestingly, the model managed to automatically organise concepts and learn implicitly the relationships between them.
+Not only was the organisation of that hidden space dependant on word-to-word distance, it also had a **structure which captured within its geometry not only semantic but conceptual links between words**.

-Beyond Word Embeddings :

-Of course you can extend the concept of Word Embeddings to n-gram embeddings, regular expression embeddings, word distribution (topic) embeddings ..
+The concept of Word Embeddings can naturally be extended to n-gram embeddings, regular expression embeddings, word distribution (topic) embeddings, to name a few.

+#### 3.4.2.
+Diachronic word embeddings

-Word embeddings shows that there is a geometry of Word spaces, this can be used to align word embeddings in time and space.
+This concept of the geometry of word spaces can be used to align word embeddings in time and space.
+From a set of fixed points, the **whole linguistic structure can be aligned**.

-### Diachronic Word embeddings

-As we have seen, all documents are anchored on a moving ground : Language.

-It is possible to calculate word embeddings for period of times and realign them
+As we have seen, all documents are anchored on a moving ground: language.
+It is possible to calculate word embeddings for time slices and realign them.
+In doing so, monitoring the diachronic evolution of the geometry of the language space is able to teach us a lot about the evolution of language (including how words see their use and meaning change through time).

-### Multi-linguistic spaces
+### 3.5.
+Multi-linguistic spaces

 (Tbd)

+---

+## 4. Conclusion
-## Summary
+### 4.1.
+Summary

-Algorithms permit to extract patterns, trends and latent spaces out of large collections of text.
+- Algorithms permit to extract patterns, trends and latent spaces out of large collections of text.

-In the future, massive processing of large corpora may enable to model multiscale linguistic evolution in a spacetime continuum.
+- In the future, massive processing of large corpora may enable to model multiscale **linguistic evolution in a spacetime continuum**.
 The resulting linguistic simulator should permit to translate any “sentence” in space and time.

-## In the next chapter
+### 4.2.
+In the next chapter

 We will look at text understanding … trying to going beyond the surfacing features.